Sir-Irk/jm_math/README.md

 You can use the following defines _before_ including this file to change what is included

 * JM_MATH_IMPLEMENTATION : will include the implementation.
-Otherwise this file acts like a regular header ile)
+Otherwise this file acts like a regular header file)
 * JM_MATH_USE_SSE : will include sse functions
 * JM_MATH_USE_AVX : will include avx functions
 * JM_MATH_USE_SSE_TRANSCENDENTALS : Needed for some sse functions.
 Currently requires an external file for sin_ps() and cos_ps() implementations